-Counselor: The counselor primary responsibility is to provide evidence based guidance, support, conflict mediation, and to teach coping skills for students.
+Counselor: The counselor's primary responsibility is to provide evidence based guidance, support, conflict mediation, and to teach coping skills for students.
 As a resource to teachers, the counselor can help teachers build community in the classroom, counsel students that teachers identify as needing support, and create initiatives to support school wide expectations.
 The counselor will also participate as a member of the BIT Team, provide advice and support administration in implementation of the school-wide system.

-Whole Child Specialist: The Whole Child Specialist has the responsibility to students to provide them with clear behavior expectations, treat students with respect, and design behavior plans and interventions that support their development.
-The WCS should also be a resource for teachers in development of logical consequences, behavior modification systems, and provide support in communicating with students and parents.
-WCS will be a member of the BIT Team, provide advice and support administration in implementation of the school-wide system.
+Behavior Intervention Specialist: The Behavior Intervention Specialist (BIS) has the responsibility to students to provide them with clear behavior expectations, treat students with respect, and design behavior plans and interventions that support their development.
+The BIS should also be a resource for teachers in the development of logical consequences, behavior modification systems, and provide support in communicating with students and parents.
+BIS will be a member of the BIT Team, provide advice and support administration in implementation of the school-wide system.